istio/test-infra/docker/prowbazel/README.md

 ### Running Image Locally

-Use `./run.sh` to start the docker image locally.
+Use `make run` to start the docker image locally.

 ### Dependency on `bootstrap.py`